Finance Manager Salary & Pay

 Job Role Responsibilities for Finance Managers

-Financial Managers have the duty of determining how much the company is holding and spending for management expenses.
-Financial Managers have the obligation of calculating the correct fixed and working capital required.
+• Financial analysis and planning.
+Financial managers need to determine the amount of money the company is spending on management costs.
+Financial managers must calculate the correct fixed and working capital required.

-Profit maximisation is a fundamental responsibility of any Financial Manager.
-There is both short-term and longer-term profit at a firm.
-Financial managers must find profitable and risk mitigation strategies.
+• Discover opportunities and maximise profit.
+Profit maximisation is a fundamental responsibility of any financial manager.
+A firm can achieve both short-term and long-term gains.
+Financial managers must find profitable and risk-mitigating strategies.

 Photo by Sean Pollock on Unsplash